-Whether you’re new to your creative career or a seasoned professional, it’s important to never stop learning.
+Whether you’re new to your creative career or a seasoned professional, it’s essential never to stop learning.
 In a dynamic industry, new techniques, technologies and career opportunities are emerging all the time, and you don’t want to get left behind.
-Plus it’s always good to challenge yourself and add new strings to your bow, in order to stay inspired and keep growing creatively.
+Plus it’s always good to challenge yourself and add new strings to your bow, to stay inspired and keep growing creatively.

 1. Customising Type with Draplin: Creating Wordmarks That Work